top of page

 Several airlines will give you at least one checked bag for free once you earn a certain status level.
 I don't travel enough on any one airline to reach these milestones, but if you do, this is a nice perk.

 Invest in an airline's credit card with baggage perks.
-I take advantage of this with both Delta Airlines and Alaska Airlines.
+I take advantage of this with Delta Airlines, Southwest Airlines, and Alaska Airlines.
 For a $99 annual fee, which is waived the first year, the Delta SkyMiles Gold American Express card gives you and up to eight people traveling on the same reservation one free checked bag (a $30/person value).
+For only $69 annually, the Southwest Rapid Rewards Plus card also gives you and up to eight passengers on the same reservation a free checked bag (a $35/person value).
 For a $95 annual fee, the Alaska Airlines Visa card gives you and up to six people on the same reservation one free checked bag ($30/person value).
-Both these cards offer other perks as well making them well worth their initial cost if you travel a particular airline frequently enough.
-Contact me if you would like referrals for either of these cards.

 Do you have any favorite tips or tricks for traveling with beer?